VictoryLinux/victory-arco/README.md

+# Viccktory-Gnome

 # Forked from ArcoLinuxD Gnome desktop

 This is a continual work in progress to try to create as close to an automated setup as I can.

+Scripts to achieve Arcolinux Victory Edition the long way

 # Installation Process